MintMCP

 The large enterprises segment, expected to lead with an estimated 65% market share in 2025, demonstrates significant enterprise investment in API infrastructure.
 When evaluating MCP gateways:

-• Build versus buy decision: Self-built solutions require months of development versus minutes with commercial platforms
+• Build versus buy decision: Self-built solutions require months of development versus faster deployment with commercial platforms

 • Operational overhead: Self-hosted gateways impose an ongoing DevOps burden versus managed services